The European Parliament has called for future payments to EU farms to be linked to progress on cutting harmful air pollution.

 Four of the six MEPs behind the resolution were British, and were already praised in META for “putting your lungs before Brexit” last year.

 European farms are responsible for 94% of ammonia and and 40% of methane emissions in the EU, with serious consequences for human health and the natural world.

-Ammonia emissions alone account for around 50% of the health impacts of air pollution in urban areas, as it is a key precursor to particulate matter.
+MEPs have pointed out that ammonia emissions alone account for around 50% of the health impacts of air pollution in urban areas, as it is a key precursor to particulate matter.